 Then, we must stay asleep.

 Avoid substances known to disrupt sleep—caffeine and sugary foods are two common culprits.
-Be mindful, too, of those like alcohol and sleeping pills, substances that induce non-natural and non-restorative sleep.
+Be mindful, too, of those like alcohol and sleeping pills or other medicines, substances that induce non-natural and non-restorative sleep.
 Learn more about maximizing your sleep efficiency.